Is the current slowdown the end of capitalism? Probably not...Just like it wasn't over when the Germans Bombed Pearl Harbor.

 1) A New York Times Article on Conspicuous Consumption

 The fourth lesson we can draw from the recovery of the 1930s is that financial recovery and real recovery go together.
 When Roosevelt took office, his immediate actions were largely focused on stabilizing a collapsing financial system.
 He declared a national Bank Holiday two days after his inauguration, effectively shutting every bank in the country for a week while the books were checked.
 This 1930s version of a “stress test” led to the permanent closure of more than 10% of the nation’s banks, but improved confidence in the ones that remained.22 As I discussed before, Roosevelt temporarily suspended the gold standard, before going back on gold at a lower value for the dollar, paving the way for increases in the money supply.
 In June 1933, Congress passed legislation establishing deposit insurance through the FDIC and helping homeowners through the Home Owners Loan Corporation.23 The actual rehabilitation of financial institutions, obviously took much longer.
-Indeed, much of the hard work of recapitalizing banks and dealing with distressed homeowners and farmers was spread out over 1934 and 1935.
+Indeed, much of the hard work of recapitalizing banks and dealing with distressed homeowners and farmers was spread out over 1934 and 1935.3) A 3-hour interview with the The Snowball, Warren Buffett.
+CNBC has the interview on its website.
+It has been cut up into 7-10 minute segments, and is well worth your time.
+The last segment is here.

 Nevertheless, the immediate actions to stabilize the financial system had dramatic short-run effects on financial markets.
 Real stock prices rose over 40% from March to May 1933, commodity prices soared, and interest-rate spreads shrank.24 And, the actions surely contributed to the economy’s rapid growth after 1933, as wealth rose, confidence improved, and bank failures and home foreclosures declined.